Categories

-Twitter Overstating User Metrics is a Gimmick, Not a Glitch
+Twitter Overstating User Metrics Is a Gimmick, Not a Glitch

-by | May 11, 2022 | Working for Justice Blog
+by | May 11, 2022 | Whistleblower Law

 Twitter’s latest earnings release revealed that the company overcounted its user accounts by nearly 2 million each quarter for the past three years.
 Twitter explained it as an internal error due to the company counting multiple accounts linked to a single user as active.
 In other words, Twitter counted the single user with multiple accounts as separate monetizable active users.
 Did we mention – for at least three years?